 Inflexible pricing: In order to fulfill demand, purchasing new hardware is very costly.

-Additional skills: In order to maintain cloud deployment, organization requires more skilled and expertise.
+Additional skills: In order to maintain cloud deployment, the organization requires more skill and expertise.